aurelien-henriques/aurelien-henriques/README.md

-There are differents projects in this github which are mainly orientated to classification of labeled data, data analysis and regression
+There are differents projects in this github which are mainly orientated to machine learning coding through classification of labeled data, data analysis and regression